AlexKouliy/Care-Centered-Design/README.md

 function → regulation
 task completion → user wellbeing

-🧭 CCD is Built on Three Pillars
+🧭 CCD is Built on These Pillars
 1. URSA × ORCM — The Process Engine
 A two-part iterative workflow that ensures care is preserved from discovery to delivery.
 URSA: User · Relate · Structure · Anchor